awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 # Work with route tables<a name="WorkWithRouteTables"></a>

-The following tasks show you how to work with route tables\.
+This section explains how to work with route tables\.

-**Note**
-When you use the VPC wizard in the console to create a VPC with a gateway, the wizard automatically updates the route tables to use the gateway\.
-If you're using the command line tools or API to set up your VPC, you must update the route tables yourself\.

 **Topics**
 + [Determine the route table for a subnet](#SubnetRouteTables)